Understanding remote patient monitoring system: functions and technology

 Fall detection and prevention

-To set up this function, the RPM system should be included in wearable devices with fall detection capabilities.
+To set up this function, the RPM system should be included in wearable devices with fall-detection capabilities.

-Wearable health devices integration
+Wearable health device integration

 By monitoring through fitness trackers, smartwatches, and other health wearables, RPM systems can integrate data from wearable devices to provide a comprehensive health profile.
 From that, healthcare providers can enrich data for a comprehensive view of patients' health and lifestyle.